Your Columbus LASIK Doctors are now offering $750 off!

 What happens during LASIK?

 The entire surgery typically takes between 10 to 15 minutes for each eye.
 During this time, you may experience a sensation of pressure as our surgeons use lasers to create a flap on the top layer of your cornea, reshape the cornea underneath, and then replace the flap.
-At Columbus Laser & Cataract Center, we use state-of-the-art lasers that are optimized for safety and precision, so you can sit back and relax as we expertly work to improve your vision.
+At Columbus Laser, we use state-of-the-art lasers that are optimized for safety and precision, so you can sit back and relax as we expertly work to improve your vision.

 What is LASIK recovery like?

-Patients are happy to know that they can typically return to their normal activities, like driving or going to work, just a day or two after their procedures.
-However, playing sports or wearing makeup should not be resumed for at least two weeks following surgery.
+People are happy to know that they can typically return to their normal activities, like driving or going to work, just a day or two after their procedures.
+However, playing sports or wearing makeup should not be resumed for at least two weeks following.
 While other activities, like swimming, should not be attempted for at least four weeks—and should always involve goggles.
-Our specialists will provide you with all the information you need to keep your eyes safe and infection-free post-surgery.
+Our specialists will provide you with all the information you need to keep you safe and infection-free post-surgery.

 How much does LASIK cost?

 When you choose to undergo LASIK, finding a qualified surgeon should be your priority.
-At Columbus Laser & Cataract Center, we offer personalized, expert care and are proud to have been voted Columbus’ #1 LASIK Surgery Center.
+At CLCC, we offer personalized, expert care and are proud to have been voted Columbus’ #1 LASIK Surgery Center.
 Remember: LASIK is an advanced eye surgery—only trust your vision to experts.

 A LASIK procedure is an investment in your confidence, health, and independence.
 Over time, LASIK can save you money, cutting costs on glasses and contacts that add up over the years.
 While most insurance companies do not cover LASIK, some do offer savings plans or partial coverage.
 Be sure to inquire about your healthcare benefits.
 But, rest assured—even if you aren’t covered by any savings plan, we will do all we can to make LASIK work for your budget.
 Click here to learn more about the cost of LASIK.